- The Parthenon temple was built in the 6th century BC, in honor of the goddess Athena.

 A minaret and minbar were installed, the altar and the iconostasis were taken down, while the paintings of Christian saints and other imagery decorating the walls were painted over.

-Fact #6: The biggest destruction of the Parthenon
+The Biggest Destruction of the Parthenon

 The greatest catastrophe to ever befall the Parthenon, however, came in 1687.
 A besieging Venetian force fired a mortar towards the temple – now used as a gunpowder magazine by the Ottomans – and the whole place went up in a blaze of smoke and fire.